Updated with New Information On

 You could scrub the removable permanent filter with a cloth or brush and soapy water, but you can also put it on the top rack of the dishwasher.

-The Filter Holder and Brew Basket
+How to Clean the Ninja Filter Holder and Brew Basket

 Clean this part (the part that swings out) by hand with soap and warm water.
 The removable filter holder is top rack dishwasher-safe, but you can always use soap and water to hand wash it, too, of course.
 The brew basket is not dishwasher-safe.